 If you have insurance through your employer (or your spouse’s employer), the employer will specify the dates for open enrollment.
 This information may also be found in an employee handbook or on an intranet site for employees.
 These internal resources may also include information about the benefit options available so you can evaluate which one best meets your needs.

-Commercial health insurance also can be purchased through the Marketplace at HealthCare.gov, which has an open enrollment period typically from November through mid-December.
+Commercial health insurance also can be purchased through the Marketplace at HealthCare.gov.

 Why Is Open Enrollment So Important?

-Open enrollment for health insurance is important.
-It is often the only time each year where you can make changes to your health insurance coverage, unless you have a “qualifying event.”
+Open enrollment for health insurance is often the only time each year where you can make changes to your health insurance coverage, unless you have a “qualifying event.”

 A qualifying event is a change in your life that allows you to revise or sign up for insurance outside of open enrollment.
 Qualifying events include: